Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 1. If you would like to not be notified of transient issues, such as a networking blip that temporarily makes a node offline, set **For** to 5 minutes.
 When an alarm is initially triggered, it will be set to a "Pending" state.
 Once it has been triggered for 5 minutes, the alarm will go to an "Alerting" state and alarm notifications will be sent out.

-1. Set the conditions for the alert to be `avg()` is above 0.
+1. Set the conditions for the alert to be `sum()` is above 0.
 This will cause the alarm to trigger if any node goes offline for a period of 1 minute.

 1. In the event that your cluster goes down entirely, the metrics API will not be able to output any metrics, meaning that the alarm will not go off.
 To avoid this, make sure that the "If execution error or timeout" setting is set to "Alerting".
 This will ensure that the alarm goes off if the cluster goes down.